GHolfelder/MonoGameLibrary/README.md

 ## Game-specific classes (temporary, to be generalized)

-This library currently includes a small set of opinionated, game-facing classes under `MonoGameLibrary/Graphics` to help you get moving quickly.
+This library currently includes a small set of opinionated, game-facing classes under `MonoGameLibrary/Graphics` (and an experimental AI interface under `MonoGameLibrary/AI`) to help you get moving quickly.
 These are not yet part of the stable, reusable API and will be generalized or moved into samples over time.
 If you use them, expect breaking changes in future minor versions.

 - `Graphics/AnimationState.cs`
-  - What it is: Fixed enum of animation states (Idle, Walk, Run, Attack, Hurt, Death) plus an `IAIBehavior` contract and a simple `WanderBehavior` example.
+  - What it is: Fixed enum of animation states (Idle, Walk, Run, Attack, Hurt, Death).
-  - Why it’s game-specific: The concrete state set and bundled AI concepts are opinionated and won’t fit all games.
+  - Why it’s game-specific: The concrete state set is opinionated and won’t fit all games.
+  - Notes: The `IAIBehavior` interface and `WanderBehavior` example have been moved to `AI/AIBehavior.cs` under the `MonoGameLibrary.AI` namespace.
   - Suggested changes (roadmap):
     - Replace hard-coded enum with user-defined identifiers (e.g., strings or an app-defined enum) or provide an extensible registry.
-    - Move `IAIBehavior` and `WanderBehavior` to a future `MonoGameLibrary.AI` namespace or to the samples folder.
-    - Keep this file as a sample reference rather than core API.
+    - Keep this enum as a sample reference rather than core API.

 - `Graphics/Direction.cs`
   - What it is: `Direction8`, `Direction4`, and `DirectionHelper` utilities (abbreviations, 8-way to 4-way mapping).